Turtle Swollen Eyes? Try These Home Remedies!

 White Film Over Turtles Eyes: Causes, Treatment, & Prevention

 The causes of swollen eyes and white films on the eyes may overlap.
-But the treatment and prevention methods are different.
+However, the treatment and prevention methods are different.

 For example, besides the suspicion of a bacterial or fungi attack, a white film can arise from other factors.